 The Tethering and Ranging mission of the Georgia Institute of Technology (TARGIT)

-Once TARGIT is launched into space, it will deploy a small inflatable on a tether and create a 3D image of the target using the miniaturized LiDAR imaging camera.
+Once TARGIT is deployed from the ISS, it will deploy a small inflatable on a tether and create a 3D image of the target using the miniaturized LiDAR imaging camera.
 Because the inflatable's size and reflectivity will already be well-known, this will give engineers a chance to test the camera’s accuracy.
 Eventually, the tether will be cut and the satellite will use its precise pointing and tracking capabilities to continue capturing images of the inflated target as it drifts farther and farther from the satellite.
 This final phase is intended to represent a flyby scenario in a traditional space mission, where the topography of a comet, asteroid, or specific surface location is the desired target.
 A schematic of the above described mission con-ops is shown below.